 Seven colors are plenty, and if you need some variety, tie dye something.
 It worked for a while, when times were simpler and Firebirds were cool.
 Muscle cars trumped station wagons--the end.
 That's as complicated as it got.

 Then technology and hipster smart asses came in and mucked it all up.
-Suddenly Violet wasn't good enough, and Pep In Your Step nail polish was the color du jour even if I never understood why.
-Pep In Your Step makes me think of the supplements I take so that I don't fall in asleep in my lunch.
+Suddenly Violet wasn't good enough, and Pep In Your Step nail polish became the color du jour--as if it didn't make me think of the supplements I take so that I don't fall in asleep in my lunch.
 It shouldn't be purple.
-It should actually be a fluorescent yellow or green - like my pee after I take those vitamins.
+It should actually be a fluorescent yellow or green--like my pee after I take my mid-life vitamins.

 Why is red not good enough?

 I'm no color prude; I'll allow you light red, Crayola Crayon red, and dark red, but I draw the line at "Over and Over A-Gwen".
-The most obvious problem there is that I can't figure out what part of that name even hints that it's a shade of red.
-How can I run into the store at the last minute and grab the perfect lipstick to match my mary jane platforms if there's not even a witty play on the word red in the name to give me a clue?
-And Gwen reminds me of Gwenyth Paltrow who is not only not very likeable, but completely over exposed in the media...so now I can't stomach any shade of red.
+What part of that name indicates that it's a shade of red??
+How can I run into the store at the last minute and grab the perfect lipstick to match my mary jane platforms if there's not even a witty play on the word red to give me a clue?

 According to Kissmetrics, color affects purchases more than sound, smell or texture.
 If this is true, then consumers need help.